SEO Strategy plan for a new website

 Not only can you optimise the metadata for your web pages, but you can also add metadata to your images in the form of ‘alt text’.

-Image Alt Text is a description of the image that you are adding to the page and helps improve accessibility for those with poor eyesight.
+Image Alt Text is a description of the image that you are adding to the page and helps improve accessibility for those with poor eyesight who use a screen reader to help them navigate a website.

 Search engines can read alt text, adding it to the overall ranking factor of your web pages.
-So make sure that you add keywords to your images alt text field within your CMS.
+So make sure that you add some keywords to your images’ alt text field when you upload them to your websites’ CMS (Content Management System).

 Setup Google Analytics & Google Search Console